High Crosses of Ireland Myth Meaning & Symbolism

 The Tale of the High Crosses of Ireland

-Listen, and let [the mist](/myths/the-mist “Myth from Celtic culture.”/) of memory gather.
+Listen, and let the mist of memory gather.
 The land was old, older than the stories told by firelight.
-It was a land of green hills that whispered of the Tuatha Dé Danann, of oak groves sacred to the druid, of spirals carved in stone that spoke of a world without beginning or end.
-Then came a new word, carried on [the wind](/myths/the-wind “Myth from Various culture.”/) from across [the sea](/myths/the-sea “Myth from Greek culture.”/).
+It was a land of green hills that whispered of the Tuatha DĂ© Danann, of oak groves sacred to the druid, of spirals carved in stone that spoke of a world without beginning or end.
+Then came a new word, carried on the wind from across the sea.
 It was a word of a single God, of a sacrifice on a tree, of a love that sought to embrace all things.

 But the old memory of the land did not die.
 It could not be erased.
 It sank deep into the soil, into the soul of the people, and waited.